abhishekd1977/datasciencecoursera/getting-and-cleaning-data-course-project/README.md

 1. Merge train and test data
 2. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
 3. Write the independent tidy data set to a text file named as "tidy-data-set.txt"

+###Important features about the program and output
+1. I have purposefully filtered the "std" and "mean" columns first (For both test and train datasets), before merging test and train datasets.
+This is done so that we remove the overhead of unnecessary columns while calling rbind function on 2 datasets.
+2. After filtering columns, dimension of x_train data is: (7352, 88).
+3. After filtering columns, dimension of x_test data is: (2947, 88).
+4. Dimension of merged data is: (10299, 88).
+5. Dimension of final data n file "tidy-data-set.txt" is: (40, 88).